 Customer service refers to whatever else a business can offer to its customers, in addition to the core product, to enhance the level of satisfaction of the customer or recipient.
 It means all features, acts, and information that augment the customer’s ability to realize the potential value of a core product or service.
 A core service or product is one that is offered for sale in its own right and not as an extra or accompaniment of some other product or service.

 Customer service can be offered at any point in time depending on the scenarios.
 It may occur before, during or after the sales transaction.

 The growing importance of customer service in business and non-business organizations worldwide is traceable to the fact that it is the major distinguishing factor between similar businesses.
 If two companies offering the same range of goods are likely to differ significantly in the range and quality of services they offer.
 It is for this reason that customer service constitutes the edge or advantage that one firm has over another.

-In order to deliver proper, the company should invest in measures for ensuring customer satisfaction.
+To deliver proper, the company should invest in measures for ensuring customer satisfaction.

 Such measures should include:

 Proper training of service persons in all aspects of the company’s operations;

 Policies, rules, and regulations aimed at guiding employee behavior towards offering quality service to customers.